ChristianaMH/ChristianaMH/README.md

 ## 🚀 About Me

 - I am Christiana Hellenbrand, a Computer Science major studying at the University of South Florida!
-- I am currently a classroom teaching assistant for Code/Art!
+- I am currently working as a Full-Stack Web Developer for the Judy Genshaft Honors College!
+- I also am starting my own reserach working with autonomous robots 🤖⚙!

 📚 Outside the tech world, I enjoy kayaking, reading, hiking, and painting!